 How much time do you spend working?

-You know, I’ve never actually tracked how much time I spend on the blog.
+You know, I’ve never actually tracked how much time I spend.
 I only post about things that we actually eat, so part of the time involved in posting is time that I would spend cooking anyway.
 Some posts just flow out and I’m done in a matter of minutes.
 Some take much more time and effort.
 I also am a bit sporadic when it comes to posting.
 I’d like to post 2-3 times per week.
 But that doesn’t always happen.
 Sometimes other things get in my way, like the holidays or travels.
 And, sometimes the recipes or pictures seem to have other plans for me.

-I like to create new recipes for the blog, like, I’ve been working on a new fudge recipe for a while now.
+I like to create new recipes, like, I’ve been working on a new fudge recipe for a while now.
 And, this is one of those recipes that just isn’t cooperating.
 I’ll have to try making it a 3rd time to see if I can get it to work.
 The first time I made it, it was more like caramel than fudge.
 So, now I’m perfecting the flavors and the techniques.
 The pictures don’t always cooperate either.
 Recently, I posted a thin crust pizza.
 We had to make and photo the pizza twice since I wasn’t really happy with the pictures the first time.
 (Which meant that we had to eat pizza twice!
 Rough, but someone had to do it. hee hee).